 Cargo carrying is an area where the Edge excels.
 The tailgate lifts to reveal a wide opening.
 With the rear seats in place there's a reasonable amount of cargo room, but pressing a button automatically reclines the rear seats to open up 69.0 cubic feet of storage space on a nearly flat floor.
 Furthermore, the front passenger seatback can be folded forward to provide a mostly level floor space for long objects all the way to the dashboard.
 The rear seatback splits 60/40 for increased versatility and the back reclines several degrees on all models for improved rear-seat comfort.

 Underway, the Ford Edge handles reasonably well, given its considerable size and weight.
-The Edge starts life with a good basic structure.
-It's based on the same platform as the Ford Fusion and the Mazda6, regarded as one of the better handling midsize sedans.
 Having its wheels out near the corners aids stability and handling.
 Naturally, the higher center of gravity prevents the Edge from being as nimble as a sports sedan, but unless you need to drive fast through the corners, you'll find it is perfectly adequate with less body roll than a regular SUV.

 Ford's 3.5-liter V6 engine has variable valve timing and is much smoother and more refined than its previous V6s.
 This engine is mated to a six-speed automatic transmission.
 We found the engine produced a good range of power at all speeds and the transmission shifted smoothly.
-We would rate the performance as middle of the pack: it's neither a barnburner nor a slug.
+We would rate the performance as middle of the pack: It's neither a barnburner nor a slug.
 But it does deliver notably good fuel economy.

 We found the rack-and-pinion steering provided good feedback with precise control.
-We tested Edge models with both the optional 18-inch wheels and the 20-inch wheels and found the latter did not produce a harsh ride, despite the larger, heavier wheels and shorter tire sidewall.
+We tested Edge models with both the 18-inch wheels and the 20-inch wheels and found the latter did not produce a harsh ride, despite the larger wheels and shorter tire sidewall.
 So, buyers can opt for the flashy looks without worrying about paying a hefty price in ride quality.

 We drove the Edge with all-wheel drive, which helped make the car more sure-footed.
 The all-wheel-drive system is simple, with a viscous coupling that constantly alters the power to the front or rear depending on the need at any given time.

 The Edge is not designed for off-road use yet it has a decent ground clearance of eight inches.
-Ford even lists its approach angle (16 inches), departure angle (24.5 inches), and ramp break-over angle (17 degrees), specifications usually reserved for off-road vehicles.
+Ford even lists its approach angle (16.5 degrees), departure angle (26.6 degrees), and ramp break-over angle (17.2 degrees), specifications usually reserved for off-road vehicles.
 We think the Edge will be fine on unpaved roads.
 We drove the Edge through snow and ice in Chicago and found it handled quite well thanks to the independent suspension and all-wheel drive.

 The four-wheel disc brakes worked well, although we haven't tested them with a fully loaded vehicle hurtling down a mountain road.
-Ford's AdvanceTrac electronic stability control is standard on all models; AdvanceTrac includes the functions of ABS and traction control to help the driver maintain control.
-AdvanceTrac operates via the ABS to control wheel slippage when the driver pushes the vehicle beyond the limit in slippery conditions or in emergency avoidance situation on a dry highway.
+Ford's AdvanceTrac electronic stability control is standard on all models; AdvanceTrac includes the functions of ABS and traction control to help the driver maintain control in slippery conditions or in emergency avoidance situations.